ITBA-E3-2018/tp3-team-7/README.md

 - data: contains project aditional resources (images, pdfs) files
 - EJ1/verilog: contains the verilog codes for task 1a.
 - EJ1/verilog_ejb: contains the verilog codeds for task 1b
+- EJ2/verilog: contains the verilog codes for task 2a.
+- EJ2/verilog_ejb: contains the verilog codeds for task2b
 - EJ3/verilog: contains the verilog codes for task 3a
 - EJ3/verilog_ejb: contains the verilog codes for task 3b